Ajmer, India Guide

 Best Time to Visit

-The best time to visit Nasirabad is during the winter months, from October to March.
-The weather is pleasant and cool, making it ideal for exploring the town and surrounding areas.
-Summers (April to June) can be extremely hot, with temperatures often exceeding 40 degrees Celsius, making it uncomfortable for outdoor activities.
-The monsoon season (July to September) brings some relief from the heat, but can also lead to occasional heavy rainfall.
+The best time to visit Ajmer is during the winter months, from October to March.
+The weather is pleasant and cool, making it ideal for sightseeing and exploring the city.
+The summer months (April to June) are extremely hot, with temperatures often exceeding 40°C (104°F), making it uncomfortable for outdoor activities.
+The monsoon season (July to September) brings rainfall, which can disrupt travel plans.

 Transportation